vegaprotocol/Public_Test_Bridge_Tools/docs/mew.md

 # Interacting with the contracts
 Sometimes, you don't want the Vega Console to do everything for you.
-Here's how to request tokens fromm the contracts directly.
-To follow the instructions below, you'll need to have some Ropsten Ether to cover the gas costs.
-[Instructions available here](./ropsten_eth.md).
+Here's how to request tokens from the contracts directly.

 ## Step 1: Get Ropsten ETH
 In order to run smart contract functions on Ethereum, you must have Ether to pay gas.
 On the Ropsten testnet there are a number of Ether faucets to get Ether to test with.